xiaoleihuang/Neural_Temporality_Adaptation/README.md

 ## Frequent vs. Polysemous Words
 Our method is also useful for interpreting semantic shifts.
 The visualization below can help select features for the time-varying corpora: polysemous features (unigram) have shown more semantic variations than the most frequent features (unigram).
+Note that there are no overlaps between the most frequent and the polysemous feature sets.

 ![Image of Semantic Shifts](https://github.com/xiaoleihuang/Neural_Temporality_Adaptation/blob/master/git_images/semantic_distance.png)

+The polysemous words were selected by the mutual information (feature selection process).
+Those words are recognized as the most important features and used for classifying documents.
+However variations of the features will impact stabilities of document classifiers over time.

 ## Test Platform